RealSense: Intel RealSense 3D Camera (Front F200)

 This is a stand-alone camera that can be attached to a desktop or laptop computer.
 It is intended to be used for natural gesture-based interaction, face recognition, immersive, video conferencing and collaboration, gaming and learning and 3D scanning.
 There was also version of this camera to be embedded into laptop computers.

 Intel RealSense Snapshot

-Snapshot is a camera intended to be built into tablet computers and possibly smartphones.
-Its intended uses include taking photographs and performing after the fact refocusing, distance measurements, and applying motion photo filters.
+Snapshot is a camera system intended to be built into tablet computers and possibly smartphones.
+Its intended uses include taking photographs and performing after the fact refocusing, distance measurements, and applying depth photo filters.
 The refocus feature differs from a plenoptic camera in that RealSense Snapshot takes pictures with large depth of field so that initially the whole picture is in focus and then in software it selectively blurs parts of the image depending on their distance.
-The Dell Venue 8 7000 Series Android tablet is equipped with this camera.
+The Dell Venue 8 and 10 7000 Series Android tablets are equipped with this camera.